ibm-cloud-docs/secrets-manager/vault-api.md

 | Sydney | `https://{instance_ID}.au-syd.secrets-manager.appdomain.cloud` |
 {: caption="Table 1.
 Vault endpoint URLs" caption-side="top"}

 You can find your unique endpoint URL in the **Endpoints** page of the {{site.data.keyword.secrets-manager_short}} UI, or by retrieving it by HTTP request.
-For more information, see [Viewing yoru endpoint URLs](/docs/secrets-manager?topic=secrets-manager-endpoints#view-endpoint-urls).
+For more information, see [Viewing your endpoint URLs](/docs/secrets-manager?topic=secrets-manager-endpoints#view-endpoint-urls).
 {: tip}

 ### Common headers